MaxMil45/lilly/DOCUMENTATION.md

 ## Approach
 In this task, I took a piece-by-piece approach.
 I first made a primary outline for both backends and frontends, in each way.
 For example, I made sure that the FastAPI backend was in place to transport the medicines and the JavaScript frontend was used to show the data and find the average price of a medicine.

-Backend:
+Backend
-I constructed the server with FastAPI which would take charge of the CRUD operations (Create, Read, Update, Delete) for medicine inventory.The information was kept intact in a JSON file (data.json) whereas FastAPI’s Form was employed to send messages via HTTP (POST) requests with medicine data embedded in them.Regarding the GET requests, I made sure that the backend sent back all the medicines or the specific medicine according to the name provided.
+I constructed the server with FastAPI which would take charge of the CRUD operations (Create, Read, Update, Delete) for medicine inventory.
+The information was kept intact in a JSON file (data.json), whereas FastAPI’s Form was employed to send messages via HTTP (POST) requests with medicine data embedded in them.
+Regarding the GET requests, I made sure that the backend sent back all the medicines or the specific medicine according to the name provided.

-Frontend:
+Frontend
-I ran the FastAPI backend in JavaScript and pulled out the medicines and then after handling the data I displayed it in the list of fetch() API.In addition, the price of the medicines was calculated dynamically by using JavaScript and shown in the header.
+I ran the FastAPI backend in JavaScript and pulled out the medicines, and after handling the data, I displayed it in the list using the fetch() API.
+In addition, the price of the medicines was calculated dynamically using JavaScript and shown in the header.

+Additionally, a form was implemented in the frontend to allow users to add new medicines.
+This form collected the medicine's name and price, sent the data to the backend using a POST request, and displayed a confirmation message upon successful submission.
+This functionality made the frontend interactive and user-friendly, ensuring seamless communication with the backend.

 ## Objectives - Innovative Solutions
-1. Fetching Data from Backend and Displaying It
+### 1. Fetching Data from Backend and Displaying It
 What Happens:

 The frontend requests data from the backend (API).